brettatoms/zodiac-assets/README.md

   performance of resolve the assets paths from the `manifest.json`.
 Set to `false` if running vite in watch mode.
 Set to `true` in production.
 Defaults to `false`.
+- `context-key`: The name of the key to the `(assets)` function in the Zodiac request context.
+Defaults to `:zodiac.ext.assets/assets`.